-The Medicare Advantage plan you choose will be effective January 1.
-If you do not wish to change your current plan, your existing coverage will continue into the next year without any need to inform Medicare.
+The Medicare Advantage plan you choose will be effective on January 1.
+If you do not wish to change your current plan, your existing coverage will continue into the next year without needing to inform Medicare.

 Medicare Advantage Open Enrollment Period (OEP)

-If you are enrolled in a Medicare Advantage plan, you can make changes during the Medicare Advantage Open Enrollment Period, which runs from January 1 to March 31 of each year.
+If enrolled in a Medicare Advantage plan, you can make changes during the Medicare Advantage Open Enrollment Period, which runs from January 1 to March 31 of each year.

 During this period, you can: